Which Structure Is Highlighted in the Appendicular Skeleton?

 The Femur: The Strongest and Most Functional Bone in the Lower Limb

 In many educational materials, the femur is highlighted to illustrate the adaptability and resilience of the appendicular skeleton.
-Now, its thick cortical bone and ability to absorb and distribute forces make it a marvel of biological engineering.
+Practically speaking, its thick cortical bone and ability to absorb and distribute forces make it a marvel of biological engineering.
 Additionally, the femur’s articulation with the hip joint (via the acetabulum) and the knee joint (via the patella) underscores its central role in lower limb function.

 Other Structures in the Appendicular Skeleton

 While the pectoral girdle and femur are commonly highlighted, other structures within the appendicular skeleton also play vital roles.
-Plus, the pelvic girdle, which includes the hip bones (ilium, ischium, and pubis), is another structure that is often emphasized.
+That's why the pelvic girdle, which includes the hip bones (ilium, ischium, and pubis), is another structure that is often emphasized.
 It connects the lower limbs to the axial skeleton and provides a stable base for the body’s weight.